 Frequently Asked Questions

-As required by the State Council of Higher Education for Virginia guidelines, you must establish by clear and convincing evidence that you were domiciled in Virginia (were a resident of the state) for a period of at least one year immediately prior to the first day of the enrollment semester/term.
-The following are used as clear and convincing evidence to determine your domicile (residency) status:
+As required by the State Council of Higher Education for Virginia guidelines, you must establish by clear and convincing evidence that you were domiciled in Virginia for a period of at least one year immediately prior to the first day of the enrollment semester/term.
+Establishing domicile for the purpose of determining the tuition rate is not the same as establishing residency in Virginia.
+By Virginia law, the threshold for documenting domicile is much higher than that of residency.
+The following can be used as clear and convincing evidence to determine your domicile status:

 - Continuous residence in Virginia